Enterprise resource planning: Functional areas

-GRP - ERP use in government
+GRP – ERP use in government

 Government resource planning (GRP) is the equivalent of an ERP for the public sector and an integrated office automation system for government bodies.
 The software structure, modularization, core algorithms and main interfaces do not differ from other ERPs, and ERP software suppliers manage to adapt their systems to government agencies.

 Both system implementations, in private and public organizations, are adopted to improve productivity and overall business performance in organizations, but comparisons (private vs. public) of implementations shows that the main factors influencing ERP implementation success in the public sector are cultural.

 Best practices

 Most ERP systems incorporate best practices.
 This means the software reflects the vendor's interpretation of the most effective way to perform each business process.
 Systems vary in how conveniently the customer can modify these practices.

-Use of best practices eases compliance with requirements such as IFRS, Sarbanes-Oxley, or Basel II.
-They can also help comply with de facto industry standards, such as electronic funds transfer.
+Use of best practices eases compliance with requirements such as International Financial Reporting Standards, Sarbanes–Oxley, or Basel II.
+They can also help comply with the facto industry standards, such as electronic funds transfer.
 This is because the procedure can be readily codified within the ERP software and replicated with confidence across multiple businesses that share that business requirement.

 Connectivity to plant floor information

 ERP systems connect to real–time data and transaction data in a variety of ways.
 These systems are typically configured by systems integrators, who bring unique knowledge on process, equipment, and vendor solutions.

-Direct integration—ERP systems have connectivity (communications to plant floor equipment) as part of their product offering.
+Direct integration – ERP systems have connectivity (communications to plant floor equipment) as part of their product offering.
 This requires that the vendors offer specific support for the plant floor equipment their customers operate.

-Database integration—ERP systems connect to plant floor data sources through staging tables in a database.
+Database integration – ERP systems connect to plant floor data sources through staging tables in a database.
 Plant floor systems deposit the necessary information into the database.
 The ERP system reads the information in the table.
 The benefit of staging is that ERP vendors do not need to master the complexities of equipment integration.
 Connectivity becomes the responsibility of the systems integrator.

-Enterprise appliance transaction modules (EATM)—These devices communicate directly with plant floor equipment and with the ERP system via methods supported by the ERP system.
+Enterprise appliance transaction modules (EATM) – These devices communicate directly with plant floor equipment and with the ERP system via methods supported by the ERP system.
 EATM can employ a staging table, web services, or system–specific program interfaces (APIs).
 An EATM offers the benefit of being an off–the–shelf solution.

-Custom–integration solutions—Many system integrators offer custom solutions.
+Custom–integration solutions – Many system integrators offer custom solutions.
 These systems tend to have the highest level of initial integration cost, and can have a higher long term maintenance and reliability costs.
 Long term costs can be minimized through careful system testing and thorough documentation.
 Custom–integrated solutions typically run on workstation or server-class computers.